Gayathri-GG/FirstProject/README.md

 # FirstProject
-This is first trial project in the step of learning Git
+This is initial project in the step of learning Git